luiscarlosgph/list-of-surgical-tool-datasets/README.md

       <a href="http://opencas.dkfz.de/image2image/">Laparoscopic Image to Image Translation</a>
     </td>
     <td align="center">
-      Synthetic images in a 3D environemnt, roughly resembling laparoscopic liver surgery scenes.
+      Synthetic images in a 3D environemnt roughly resembling laparoscopic liver surgery scenes.
 A group of Generative Adversarial Networks (GAN) is trained to translate these images to look like real laparoscopic images.
 After the training process, the translated images along with their labels can be used as training data for a certain target task.
     </td>
-    <td align="center"></td>
-    <td align="center"></td>
     <td align="center">
       <a href="https://arxiv.org/abs/1907.02882">Pfeiffer et al. 2019</a>
     </td>